 In my work I examine individual's habits, symbols, and social rituals.
 I am especially interested in how these aspects are manifested in the landscape in relation to powerful, cultural systems.
-I cast an ethnographic gaze on my local community in order to observe how power is distributed and how individuals discover a more equitable, interesting life.

 Many of my works are created by encounters with an empty lot connected to my apartment building.
 This space has become a billboard in my landscape.
 Signs are posted, graffiti artists make their mark, and lost items are archived on the fence by passers-by.
 I use these rituals to consider the impact of an individual's voice within a community, and use this evidence of small acts as source material.
-My aesthetic is reductive, and mimics objects that I have encountered as an activist.